Best Brands on Social Media

 If you ever considered traveling somewhere, chances are you’ve heard of Booking.
 They are one of the most recognizable brands in the travel industry with an impressive growth over the years.
 So, why do you think they need a strong, if any, social media strategy?

-They enforce their marketing strategy through the power of storytelling, and they are doing it masterfully.
+The answer is “added value”.
+Instead of focusing on what Booking.com has to offer (an easy-to-use platform, competitive rates, special loyalty programs), they usually focus on their users.
 On their website, they regularly publish travel articles with helpful information for travelers and those planning their vacations.

 Through this personification of the cities, they are able to tell a more personal story and give character to all different destinations.
 That way, travelers can make a more personal connection with their offerings, and indirectly, with the brand itself.